Aug 15, 2021 04:43 UTC

 Thus, how can their upper caste compatriots let these gullible Dalits befall such trenches of eternal oblivion.
 No, they shall save their dalit and shudra brothers from the lures of this unjust maya, and take them back to their temples of salvation: THE GUTTER!!!
 Only a casteist brat can imagine the karmic agony of such unfortunate dalits, the painful writhings of their Dalits souls as they gain some sense of dignity when the world starts acknowledging them in the imagination of an individual with some agency.
 How come a dalit claim individual agency over the authority of Manusmriti with respect to his body, soul and all his successive and preceding generations?
 Article 21 might grant him dignity of existence but how can it grant him dignity of salvation in the Chaturvarnic courts of Gods?
 Wouldn’t it be better to rip them off their sentience, their dignity, tear down the last pieces of their humanity so that they do not leave their place, and thus not attract the ire of the Omnipotent God?

 That is why when Ramdas Athawale, the Honourable Minister of State for Social Justice and Empowerment proudly declares in Rajya Sabha that not a single death was reported by manual scavenging in last 5 years, we know he is telling the truth: For a soul never dies; it merely transcends to its salvation.
 There must definitely be some error with the records earlier, when the Ministry reported 282 deaths due to manual scavenging from 2016 to November 2019.
 Strangely the number kept on increasing to 340 by 2nd February, 2021.
 The Safai Karmachari Andolan is definitely lying when it says that the actual number of such deaths is atleast 1763.
 An enquiry must be made in such erratic claims by the Ministry in the past, as well as, the asinine list given by the Safai Karmachari Andolan to delve into the truth of affairs.
 We after-all repose our full faith into the monumental claims by the Minister.
 We are pretty sure there is an anti-national hacker somewhere in the world who must have planted the ‘fake’ list of these dead people in the computers of the Ministry and Safai Karmachari Andholan by using a malware.
-The Minister, just as Caesar’s wife, is of course above our suspicion.
+The Minister, like Caesar’s wife, is of course above our suspicion.
 Afterall, the Minister himself belongs to the Dalit community, and is a self-professed Ambedkarite.

 Late Kanshi Ram ji had written an interesting commentary for such legendary Dalit leaders who have trampled upon Dalit lives and their movement, for gaining political mileage, titled ‘Chamcha Yug’.
 Mr. Athawale, has styled himself as the chief protagonist of the commentary since joining the BJP during the 2014 Modi wave.